hashicorp/nomad/website/source/docs/commands/help.html.md

 page_title: "Path Help"
 sidebar_current: "docs-commands-path-help"
 description: |-
-  The Vault CLI has a built-in help system that can be used to get help for not only the CLI itself, but also any paths that the CLI can be used with within Vault.
+  The Nomad CLI has a built-in help system that can be used to get help for not only the CLI itself, but also any paths that the CLI can be used with within Nomad.
 ---

 # Help

-In addition to standard CLI help using the `-h` or `-help` flag for commands, Vault has a built-in `path-help` command that can be used to get help for specific paths within Vault.
-These paths are used with the API or `read, write, delete` commands in order to interact with Vault.
+In addition to standard CLI help using the `-h` or `-help` flag for commands, Nomad has a built-in `path-help` command that can be used to get help for specific paths within Nomad.
+These paths are used with the API or `read, write, delete` commands in order to interact with Nomad.

-The help system is the easiest way to learn how to use the various systems in Vault, and also allows you to discover new paths.
+The help system is the easiest way to learn how to use the various systems in Nomad, and also allows you to discover new paths.

--> **Important!** The help system is incredibly important in day-to-day use of Vault.
-As a beginner or experienced user of Vault, you'll be using the help command a lot to remember how to use different components of Vault.
-Note that the Vault Server must be running and the client configured properly to execute this command to look up paths.
+-> **Important!** The help system is incredibly important in day-to-day use of Nomad.
+As a beginner or experienced user of Nomad, you'll be using the help command a lot to remember how to use different components of Nomad.
+Note that the Nomad Server must be running and the client configured properly to execute this command to look up paths.

 ## Discovering Paths

-Before using `path-help`, it is important to understand "paths" within Vault.
+Before using `path-help`, it is important to understand "paths" within Nomad.
 Paths are the parameters used for `vault read`, `vault write`, etc. An example path is `secret/foo`, or `aws/config/root`.
 The paths available depend on the mounted secret backends.
 Because of this, the interactive